bright/new-www/content/blog/microsoft-clarity-in-web-app-development-benefits-challenges-and-alternatives.md

 Maybe some still believe that data analysis is mainly for marketing specialists and data analysts – but it should also be a key part of the software development process.
 Whether you're a developer, QA engineer, designer, or project manager, product decisions work best when they’re grounded in data.
 That’s the approach we take at Bright Inventions.

-If you’re not getting meaningful feedback from your end users, we can help you find ways to gather insights without disrupting their experience.
+If you’re not getting meaningful feedback from your end users, **we can help you find ways to gather insights without disrupting their experience**.
 It’s something we already do, for example, when [collecting feedback from POS system users](/blog/how-to-gather-actionable-feedback-inside-a-pos-system/).

 [Contact us](/start-project/) to explore how we can support your solution!